saanchi-sk/NashvilleTornado/README.md

 The tornado data was gathered from the NOAA website, the damage data was from a previous site visit from the fulcrum app and the county and census shape files were taken from fata.gov.in.

-The damage data was obtained by a webscapper, and it also available on

-since i did not have access to it directly.
-The webscaper was defined in my draft submission but has been removed from this notebook since it was heavy and the notebook kept hanging.
+The damage data was obtained by a webscapper, since i did not have access to it directly.
 I saved the csv from the webscaper and have implemented that directly in this notebook.

 **Libraries used**